wtforms/flask-wtf/docs/index.rst

 ``RECAPTCHA_OPTIONS`` is an optional dict of configuration options.
 The public and private keys are required in order to authenticate your request with Recaptcha - see `documentation <https://www.google.com/recaptcha/admin/create>`_ for details on how to obtain your keys.

+Under test conditions (i.e. Flask app ``testing`` is ``True`` then Recaptcha will always validate - this is because it's hard to know the correct Recaptcha image when running tests.

 If `flaskext-babel <http://packages.python.org/Flask-Babel/>`_ is installed then Recaptcha message strings can be localized.

 API changes